 When you're ready to cut your Fantasy Fudge, lift the foil from the pan.
 Cut your fudge in half, then cut each section in half.
 Continue to do this until you have small squares, approximately 1 inch in size.

 Fantasy Fudge tends to be very rich tasting, so smaller squares are sometimes better.
 People can always go back for seconds.

 Line your container with wax paper and add your fudge piece by piece.
 Layer it with wax paper between the layers so that the fudge doesn't stick together.

 Cover with the sheet of aluminum foil you covered it with earlier, and put it back in the fridge for serving later.

 Enjoy your homemade fudge!
-If you master this Fantasy Fudge recipe, you should be prepared to cook it often as your friends and family will absolutely love this melt-in-your-mouth candy!
+Once you master this old fashioned Fantasy Fudge recipe, you should be prepared to cook it often as your friends and family will absolutely love this melt-in-your-mouth candy!
 You can't say you haven’t been warned, so make lots.